Current Thinking in Pin-Site Management in External Hexagonal Frames

 Managing patients from a psychological perspective

 The importance of physical care is paramount and must be adequate to minimise infection, however the important of emotional and psychological care for the patient is often overlooked.
 We identify sufficient education and guidance to be an appropriate measure to deal with the intimidating nature of having an external fixator frame.
 Written and verbal information can reduce anxiety for patients.
 Lee-Smith clarifies how providing psychosocial support can help patients deal with issues pertaining to self-image, which will in turn result in greater compliance with cleaning protocol, and thus improve pin site management [4].
-External fixation devices have been shown to contribute to patient anxiety and depression, with more than half of patients experiencing some form of anxiety or depression, due to uncertainty, fearful reaction, post-removal re-injury.
+External restraint devices have been shown to contribute to anxiety and depression in patients, with over half of patients suffering from some form of anxiety or depression due to the uncertainty, fearful reaction, post-removal re-injury.
 Results suggests use of support groups and education [12].

 Future Directions